trevortombe/inflation/README.md

-This repo contains several regularly updated calculations -- such as the recently terminated aggregate of services excluding shelter services -- and potentially informative visualizations to better understand Canada's recently high rates of inflation.
+This repo contains several regularly updated calculations to better understand Canada's recent inflation experience.
 It will automatically fetch the latest data (normally with only a few hours delay) and regenerate the plots.
+This repo also houses the replication code for Chen and Tombe (2023), forthcoming in the journal *Canadian Public Policy*.

+---

 ![](Plots/CoreInflation.png)